aslagle/reactive-table/README.md

 ## Multiple tables

 When multiple tables are used in the same application, by default they'll share pagination settings and filters.
-Add adifferent group to each table's settings to allow separate table state.
+Add a different group to each table's settings to allow separate table state.

     {
         fields: [...],